 In more severe cases, pain can radiate into the teeth or neck and may be accompanied by swelling of the mouth.
 This may take place even if there is nothing wrong with teeth.
 Many people with TMJ go to a dentist without finding anything amiss.

-Dizziness, ear aches and even hearing loss can also occur.
+Dizziness, earaches and even hearing loss can also occur.
 If any of these symptoms arise, it’s crucial to seek treatment right away.
 Complications may worsen if TMJ is not treated.
 Diagnosis through a complete examination and X-ray by Dr. Frith can positively identify the problem.

-TMJ Diagnosis and TMJ Treatments
+TMJ Diagnosis and TMJ Therapy

 TMJ & TMD

 At TMJ & Sleep Therapy Centres, the critical path is to find the root cause of a patient’s individual pain or discomfort.
-A full evaluation of the patient is necessary – from a detailed health history to a comprehensive clinical examination including the evaluation of: jaw movement, skeletal structure and posture, airway and dental health, as well as cranial and neurological examination and muscle palpations.
+A full evaluation of the patient is necessary – from a detailed health history to a comprehensive clinical examination including the evaluation of jaw movement, skeletal structure, and posture, airway, and dental health, as well as cranial and neurological examination and muscle palpations.

-The two temporomandibular joints can differ not only in size and shape, but also in function.
+The two temporomandibular joints can differ not only in size and shape but also in function.
 It is possible to have a problem in one joint with the symptoms expressed in the other joint.
 Pain can migrate from one side to the other because of the complexity of this joint.

-At TMJ & Sleep Therapy Centres the focus is comprehensive evaluation for diagnosis and non-invasive treatment therapies.
+At TMJ & Sleep Therapy Centres the focus is a comprehensive evaluation for diagnosis and non-invasive treatment therapies.
 We are equipped with the latest technologies to further diagnose TMJ problems, direct non-surgical treatment and monitor treatment progress for maximum results.

 TMD (TMJ disorder/dysfunction) although most commonly thought of as a disorder affecting only adults, can present in children at an early age.
 Simply noted as TMJ Children and Bruxism Children, the symptoms for the children may be milder or, unlike adult onset, it may simply be that these young children have always had symptoms of jaw pain and headaches or difficulty in normal functions of opening, chewing, swallowing, speaking and communications.
 As sad as it sounds, they know no difference and assume pain and/or difficulties with function are normal and what everyone experiences.
 Unfortunately, if undiagnosed and left untreated, the symptoms and condition increase with age.
-The good news with children is that they are still in developmental stage and the earlier the problem is diagnosed and treated the better the results!
+The good news with children is that they are still in the developmental stage and the earlier the problem is diagnosed and treated the better the results!